ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Data Policies for Power Automate and Power Apps | Configured<br>Access only to SharePoint, OneDrive for Business, Office 365 Users, Planner, Outlook for 365, and Teams | Data Lost Prevention configures the connectors that can be used in Power Apps and Power Automate <br>The Agency should evaluate the connectors to ensure it fits to the Agency’s requirement.
+Data Policies for Power Automate and Power Apps | Configured<br>Access only to SharePoint, OneDrive for Business, Office 365 Users, Planner, Outlook for 365, and Teams | Data Lost Prevention configures the connectors that can be used in Power Apps and Power Automate <br>The Agency should evaluate the connectors to ensure it fits to the Agency's requirement.
 Environment Administrator | Configured<br>Access to Environment Administrator is assigned to a security group for Power App and Power Automate | Security group should be used to be assigned as Environment Administrator for PowerApps and Power Automate.<br>Environment Administrator will be allowed to create additional environment and configure the connector policies.

 ### Power BI